mattf06/Priority/readme.md

 ## How to install

-1. copy priority.exe and priority.ini into your system folder (e.g. c:\windows)
+1. copy priority.exe into your system folder (e.g. c:\windows)
+2. copy priority.ini into your system32 folder (e.g. c:\windows\system32)
-2. execute 'priority -install' (now the priority service is installed)
+2. execute 'priority -i' from an Administror Command Line, to install it as service
-3. execute 'priority -start'
+3. execute 'priority -s' to start it

+other parameters:
+- '-e' to stop it
+- '-u' to uninstall

 ## How to configure